Our 3G network is closed

 GO Repeaters and Smart Antennas

-To ensure your GO Repeater is ready, check out our GO Repeater fact sheet (PDF, 600KB)
+Check your settings: GO Repeater fact sheet (PDF, 600KB)

 Some Smart Antennas will not work post the 3G closure and will need to be replaced: